-- HHA nurses were the most likely to report their organization as very or extremely safe (73.2%). - 23.9% of FEC nurses rated their organization as not at all or slightly safe, which was the highest percentage of all facility types. - HHA nurses were also the most likely to rate their organization as very or extremely effective at preventing and managing workplace violence (73.2%). - Nearly one-third of FEC nurses (32.6%) and nursing facility nurses (32.6%) rated their organization as not at all or slightly effective compared to 24.1% of nurses overall.
+- HHA nurses were also the most likely to rate their organization as very or extremely effective at preventing and managing workplace violence (73.2 percent). - Nearly one-third of FEC nurses (32.6 percent) and nursing facility nurses (32.6 percent) rated their organization as not at all or slightly effective compared to 24.1 percent of nurses overall.